-Tel: +43 1 904 2180 Fax: +43 1 904 2180 210 Email: sonja.hebenstreit@herbstkinsky.at URL: www.herbstkinsky.at
+Tel: +43 1 904 2180 Fax: +43 1 904 2180 210

+Email: sonja.hebenstreit@herbstkinsky.at

+URL: www.herbstkinsky.at

-Dr. Sonja Hebenstreit joined Herbst Kinsky Rechtsanwälte GmbH in 2005.
+Dr. Sonja Hebenstreit is a partner of the firm, which she joined in 2005.
 She specialises in the fields of intellectual and industrial property law, unfair competition, pharmaceutical law, antitrust and competition law, as well as in data protection law.
-She advises pharmaceutical companies in advertising and unfair competition issues and related litigation, regulatory matters and reimbursement issues, as well as in drafting and negotiating contracts.
+She regularly advises pharmaceutical companies in advertising and unfair competition issues and related litigation, regulatory matters and reimbursement issues, as well as in drafting and negotiating contracts.